Communere/communere.github.io/_posts/2019-9-10-MVVM-Light-WPF.md

 ---

 MVVM (Model-View-ViewModel) is a software architectural pattern, mostly used in WPF and other xaml based projects.
 It separates the UI design related codes from the back-end logic of the project.

-In this article, we give a short review on MVVM and then move on to create a WPF project using MVVM Light toolkit and includes project creation, data bindings, navigation and messaging.
+In this article, we give a short review on MVVM and then move on to create a WPF project using MVVM Light toolkit which includes project creation, data bindings, navigation and messaging.

 * TOC
 {:toc}